Logo

 How does inflation affect mortgage rates?

 When inflation rises dramatically, the Bank of England looks for ways to reduce it.
 One of the most common strategies used to curb inflation involves increasing the base rate.
 This is the rate the Bank of England charges other banks and lenders to borrow money.
-It increased multiple times over 2023, the last increase was in August 5.25% - since then, the base rate has stood at 5.25%.
+It increased multiple times over 2023, but over 2024 it was cut twice, with the base rate now standing at 4.25%.

-When the base rate rises, this tends to influence mortgage lenders to increase their own interest rates.
-This can be good for savers because they’ll earn more interest on the money they hold in savings and current accounts.
-But for borrowers, it can lead to higher borrowing costs, making their debts more expensive including mortgage repayments.
+When the base rate goes up, this tends to influence mortgage lenders to increase their own interest rates.
+This can be bad for borrowers, as it can lead to higher borrowing costs, making their debts more expensive, including mortgage repayments.

-Perfect for you: Is now a good time to buy?
+You might also like: Is now a good time to save money?

 Want to boost what you could afford?